grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ## Benchmarking k6 on AWS

 We have executed a few large tests on different EC2 machines to see how much load k6 can generate.
 Our general observation is that k6 scales proportionally to the hardware.
-2x larger machine can generate 2x more traffic.
+A machine with 2x more resources can generate roughly 2x more traffic.
 The limit to this scalability is in the number of open connections.
-A single Linux machine can open up to `65 535` sockets per IP.
-This means that maximum of 65k requests can be executed simultaneously on a single machine.
+A single Linux machine can open up to 65,535 sockets per IP.
+This means that a maximum of 65k requests can be sent simultaneously on a single machine.
 The RPS limit depends on the response time of the SUT.
-If responses are delivered in 100ms, the RPS limit is 650 000.
+If responses are delivered in 100ms, the RPS limit is 650,000.

-### Real-life test of a website.
+### Real-life test of a website

 Testing the theoretical limits is fun, but that's not the point of this benchmark.
 The point of this benchmark is to give users an indication of how much traffic k6 can generate when executing complicated, real-life tests.